Balela Salad (Middle Eastern Bean Salad)

 Use Meatless Recipes or Salad Recipes to find more recipes like this one.Use the Diet Type Index to find more recipes suitable for a specific eating plan.
-You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, or on YouTube to see all the good recipes I’m sharing there.
+You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.

 Historical Notes for this Recipe:

 This salad was first posted in 2009, inspired by another blogger’s version that’s no longer online.
 It was updated with greatly improved photos and more information in 2022 and last updated with more information in 2023.

 36 Comments on “Balela Salad (Middle Eastern Bean Salad)”

 This is so bright, fresh and delicious looking!

 I love parsley and it is so healthy too (it’s actually very good for the thyroid!)